munshaw/my-systems-old/Workstation.md

 stack install brittany
 ```

 I installed the latest version of LLVM+Clang that GHC supports (try running ghc on a simple .hs file with `-fllvm` to see which version it supports).
-I also installed the latest full latex version, and Jekyll.
+I also installed the latest full latex version.
 We can search avalible versions with

 ```
 nix-env -qa 'llvm.*'
 nix-env -qa 'clang.*'
 nix-env -qa 'texlive.*'
-nix-env -qa 'jekyll.*'
 ```

 Then install them with